Enumeration of non-nodal real plane rational curves: Enumeration of real cuspidal cubics

 The general Welschinger result \cite[Theorem 0.1]{Wel1} implies that the enumeration of real plane cuspidal cubics passing through a generic conjugation-invariant configuration of $7$ points is not invariant.
-Here, we comment on the two wall-crossing events, in which the set of counted real cuspidal cubics either looses, or obtains two equivariantly isotopic curves.
+Here, we comment on the two wall-crossing events, in which the number of real cuspidal cubics jumps or drops by $2$.

 {\bf(a)} One of these events is the transition through the wall that parameterises configurations of $7$ points through which one can trace a real cubic with $A_3$ singularity.
-Such a cubic $C$ is the union of a line $L$ and a conic $Q$ tangent to the line at some point $p$.
-By \cite[Theorem 2]{Sh1}, the germ $(|{\mathcal O}_{\PP^2}(3)|,C)$ of the space of cubics at $C$ induces a versal deformation of the germ $(C,p)$, and then by \cite[Proposition II.1.14]{GLS0}, it splits
+Such a cubic $C$ is the union of a line $L$ and a conic $Q$ tangent to the line at some point $z$.
+We consider a particular place on this wall when $5$ generic points stay on the conic $Q$ and $2$ points lie on $L\setminus\{z\}$.
+It is easy to verify the hypotheses of Lemma \ref{local-global}.
+Hence, by Lemma \ref{lbs1}(2,4), two real cuspidal cubics appear or disappear (see Figure \ref{fbs1}), that breaks the invariance of the count.